TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 Interaction terms
 ========================================================
- Finally, it is also possible to add interaction terms, if the variables can affect each other
+ Finally, it is also possible to add interaction terms, if the explanatory variables can affect each other

  $$\mathbf{y} = \alpha + \beta_1 \cdot \mathbf{x}_1 + \beta_2 \cdot \mathbf{x}_2 + \beta_3 \cdot \mathbf{x}_1 \cdot \mathbf{x}_2 + \mathbf{\epsilon}$$